Welcome to the online relationship advice for the troubled souls page of my website.

 We talked a lot but I could hear only what I wanted to hear.

-Right from the very beginning, she was telling me stories which suggested her fixation on the extraordinary size of the penis.
+Right from the very beginning, she was telling me stories that suggested her fixation on the extraordinary size of the penis.
 Were her stories telling me that sooner or later, she was going to pursue her magnum-size dream?
 In fact, they were, but I had failed to listen.

 She also once told me, when I asked her if she was satisfied with our erotic life, that "for now, it was OK".
 The "for now" part of her answer was an obvious forerunner of what was going to come.
 She dumped me after four years of being in a seemingly great relationship.